 - a quadrupole time-of-flight spectrometer (Q-TOF, a liquid chromatography-coupled hybrid mass spectrometer), and a Q-Deca (a LC-coupled ion trap mass spectrometer) for protein sequencing and metabolite profiling

 - several gas chromatography/mass spectrometry (GC/MS) machines (one coupled ion trap, four quadrupole, and three time-of-flight) for metabolite profiling

 Technical Support and Information Technology

 Two technical service groups keep our institute running smoothly.
-The seven-member Technical Support team ensures that our buildings and instruments are maintained and constructs specifically required devices.
-The four-member Information Technology team is responsible for network security and backup data security and maintains the computer network and all communication systems.
+The eight-member Technical Support team ensures that our buildings and instruments are maintained and constructs specifically required devices.
+The seven-member Information Technology team is responsible for network security and backup data security and maintains the computer network and all communication systems.
 In addition, they install software and provide support for all standard office computer applications - most staff members have computers for their exclusive use.

 Central Building and Guest House

 The central building of the Max Planck Campus has a large lecture hall, a seminar room, administrative offices and a cafeteria.
 A receptionist is present at all times to take care of arriving guests.
 The campus also has a guesthouse where visiting scientists can stay for periods of up to three months.